Skip to main content

 (ii) The date the individual meets all level of care requirements to participate in the medicaid waiver program.

-(iii) The date the individual meets all medicaid waiver program requirements listed in rule 5160-33-03 of the Administrative Code.
+(iii) The date the individual met all medicaid waiver program requirements listed in rule 5160-33-03 of the Administrative Code.

-(iv) The date ODA's designee approves the individual's person-centered services plan, which includes at least one medicaid waiver service.
+(iv) The date ODA's designee approved the individual's person-centered services plan with authorization for at least one medicaid waiver service.

 (a) Unified waiting list: ODA's designee shall place the individual on the unified waiting list according to rule 173-44-04 of the Administrative Code, unless the individual qualifies for the home first component of the medicaid-funded component of the assisted living program, as addressed in paragraph (C)(3)(b) of this rule.